-10. Serious and exceptional situations include:

-- where continued engagement with their course of study poses a serious threat to the student's health - where a student poses a serious threat to themselves or other members of the University community - where the student support needs are clearly beyond the capacity of the University to provide. - 11.
-When such situations arise, the Head of Student Services, or nominee, will recommend appropriate action to the Dean of Students or equivalent or nominee (or in their absence another member of the Executive).
+- 10. Serious and exceptional situations include: - where continued engagement with their course of study poses a serious threat to the student's health - where a student poses a serious threat to themselves or other members of the University community - where the student support needs are clearly beyond the capacity of the University to provide. - 11.
+When such situations arise, the Head of Student Services, or nominee, will recommend appropriate action to the Dean or equivalent or nominee (or in their absence another member of the Executive).
 The action agreed will be monitored by Student Services.
-In such circumstances the actions recommended may include contact with external agencies including but not limited to;

-- sharing information with appropriate external agencies (e.g. the police, emergency services, local mental health teams); - excluding the student pending investigation or medical assessment: - · contact with the next of kin; - · seeking information from fellow students or other third parties. - 12.
-The Head of Student Services is responsible for ensuring that the University's response is communicated to the appropriate parties.
+In such circumstances the actions recommended may include contact with external agencies including but not limited to; - sharing information with appropriate external agencies (e.g. the police, emergency services, local mental health teams); - excluding the student pending investigation or medical assessment27; - contact with the next of kin; - seeking information from fellow students or other third parties.